 It is often a requirement of the local council that a Geotechnical Report or Soil Report be provided for a building development as part of the Building Consent process.
+It is common for the report to be referred to as simply the geotech report.

 This requirement exists to ensure that the development proceeds without the risk of foundation problems or stability concerns.
-A Geotechnical Report also provides the structural engineer or architect with information to help in the design process.
+A Geotech Report also provides the structural engineer or architect with information to help in the design process.

 Common developments where a geotechnical report may be required include: